 - TELECOMMUNICATIONS SITE

-- A building or other permanent structure intended for transmitting or receiving television, am/fm radio, digital, paging, personal communication services, microwave, cellular, telephone or similar forms of electronic communication.
+- A building or other permanent structure intended for transmitting or receiving television, AM/FM radio, digital, paging, personal communication services, microwave, cellular, telephone or similar forms of electronic communication.

 - TELECOMMUNICATIONS TOWER

-- TELECOMMUNICATION PERMIT APPLICATION
+- TELECOMMUNICATIONS TOWER PERMIT APPLICATION

 - An application submitted to the Village of Lancaster Code Enforcement Officer, which shall contain the following information in addition to any other information deemed relevant by the Board of Trustees of the Village of Lancaster: